alexjamesmacpherson/pacman/README.md

 # Pac-Man (CS324)
 Computer Graphics coursework, recreating Pac-Man in C++ from OpenGL first principles.
+For more info, please refer to the [project report](https://github.com/alexjamesmacpherson/pacman/blob/master/Report.pdf/ "View Report").

 ## Dependencies
 There are a couple of dependencies required to compile and run the project.